ronaldbosma/protect-apim-with-oauth/README.md

 # Protect API Management with OAuth

-An `azd` template using Bicep to demonstrate how to secure an API in Azure API Management with OAuth.
+An Azure Developer CLI (`azd`) template using Bicep to demonstrate how to secure an API in Azure API Management with OAuth.
 It includes examples for deploying app registrations in Entra ID using Bicep.

 ## Overview